Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 \subsection{Inference Procedures}

 To implement the estimation procedure based on the data in Equation~\eqref{eq_hyperevent_sequence}, we use a sampled version of the \textit{partial likelihood} \citep{lerner2020reliability}.
-Specifically, at each event time, we consider only two instances: the observed hyperevent that actually occurred, and a \textit{non-hyperevent} --- an event that did not occur but could have --- randomly sampled from those at risk.
+Specifically, at each event time, we consider only two instances: the observed hyperevent that actually occurred, and a \textit{non-hyperevent} -- an event that did not occur but could have -- randomly sampled from those at risk. {Consider the first hyperevent in Figure \ref{fig:example_introduction}.
+The observed publication event involves authors 2 and 3 citing papers A and B, as also reported in the left panel of Figure \ref{fig:event_nonevents}.
+This event represents just one of the 45 possible events that could have occurred at that time, given all potential collaborations among authors 1-4 and papers A and B. Other panels of Figure \ref{fig:event_nonevents} show examples of non-hyperevents.}

 Conditioning each observation on the event history and the corresponding event time, the \textit{case-control partial likelihood} can be expressed as: